Edited by: Keri Stooksbury

 Undercover Tourist offers insurance through Allianz Global Assistance, a popular travel insurance company.
 However, the policy offered by Undercover Tourist covers lots of areas that may already be covered through your credit card including trip cancellation and interruption, lost or delayed baggage, and travel accident insurance, so it may not be needed.

 If you purchase tickets that are eligible for a refund, insurance is probably not necessary.
-If you’re also booking a hotel or rental car, take a minute to familiarize yourself with your credit card’s insurance benefits before purchasing a separate policy.
+If you’re also booking a hotel or rental car, take a minute to determine if you have a credit card with rental car insurance before purchasing a separate policy.

 The Undercover Tourist Crowd Calendar is a popular feature on the site that helps you identify the least and most crowded times to visit a specific park.